gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/music.md

 quotes:
   - text: "Where words fail, music speaks."
     author: "Hans Christian Andersen"
+    source: "Attributed"
-    context: "On music's power to communicate beyond language."
+    context: "On music's power to communicate beyond language"
   - text: "One good thing about music, when it hits you, you feel no pain."
     author: "Bob Marley"
+    source: "Trenchtown Rock"
-    context: "The healing and transformative power of rhythm and melody."
+    context: "The healing and transformative power of rhythm and melody"
   - text: "Music is the soundtrack of your life."
     author: "Dick Clark"
+    source: "American Bandstand"
-    context: "How songs become markers for memories and moments."
+    context: "How songs become markers for memories and moments"
+  - text: "Music can change the world because it can change people."
+    author: "Bono"
+    source: "U2 Interview, 2005"
+    context: "Rock icon on music's power to inspire social change"
+  - text: "Without music, life would be a mistake."
+    author: "Friedrich Nietzsche"
+    source: "Twilight of the Idols"
+    context: "Philosopher on music as essential to human existence"

 # Live Statistics Dashboard
 statistics:
-  # Time filter options
-  time_periods:
-    - id: "week"
-      label: "This Week"
-      active: false
-    - id: "month"
-      label: "This Month"
-      active: false
-    - id: "year"
-      label: "This Year"
-      active: true
-    - id: "all"
-      label: "All Time"
-      active: false

   # Main statistics
   stats:
     - id: "instruments_played"
       label: "Instruments Played"
       icon: "fas fa-guitar"
-      value: "4+"
+      value: "4"
       numeric_value: 4
       progress: 80
-      trend: "stable"
-      trend_value: "Multi-instrumentalist"
       tooltip: "Saxophone, piano, guitar, and clarinet—learned from family and personal exploration"
       milestone:
         reached: true
         title: "Multi-Instrumentalist"
         icon: "🎸"
-        description: "Mastered 4+ instruments"
+        description: "Mastered 4 instruments"

     - id: "music_companion"
       label: "Music as Companion"